smirarab/sepp/README.UPP.md

 SUPPLYING YOUR OWN SEED ALIGNMENT AND TREE: If you have a pre-computed seed alignment (with phylogenetic tree), you can provide this to UPP.
 See Advanced Usage information below about how to do this.

-PARALLEL IMPLEMENTATION: UPP is embarassingly parallel.
+PARALLEL IMPLEMENTATION: UPP is embarrassingly parallel.
 See Advanced Usage information about how to do this.